FogCast-Konstanz/Cronjob-Service/README.md

 - SSH into the remote server
 - Go to the project directory `cd /home/weatherForecast/Cronjob-Service`
-- Pull the latest changes `git pull`
+- Fetch and pull the latest changes `git fetch & git pull`

 ## Configuration